 To purchase one of our ready-made Halos, you must be successful in our weekly online flash sales here on our webstore.

 We do not have nor plan to have any distribution or wholesale arrangements.

+We will send a mass email to our list the next time we run a batch lottery.
 All you need to do to participate is to follow the simple instructions we provide.

 Heh, that IS the question!

-Special introductory pricing for Batch One Halos was $1500 USD, which included free shipping to most destinations worldwide, and a choice of free Soft Bag or Halo Stand, as a thank you to customers who believed in us and put up a deposit long in advance of receiving their instrument.
+Special introductory pricing in 2009 for Batch One Halos was $1500 USD, which included free shipping to most destinations worldwide, and a choice of free Soft Bag or Halo Stand, as a thank you to customers who believed in us and put up a deposit long in advance of receiving their instrument.

 Batch Two Halos cost $1800 USD, which includes a Soft Bag; shipping costs depend on destination.

 Beginning in Batch Three and Four, we turned the entire lottery process upside down by instituting a sliding scale in which people named their price.
 After a series of mindful calculations we determined who would be able to purchase a Halo.
 This process allowed us to sell Halos from as low as $130 all the way to $10,000.
 The average price settled between $3000 – $3500.